startar-bronze/nstrb/README.md

 # NSTRB
 ### New Startar Bronze Official Repository

-Welcome to the official repository for the New Startar Bronze (NSTRB) project.
+Welcome to the official repository for the New Startar Bronze (NSTRB) Bep 20 project.
 This initiative represents the evolution of the current Startar Bronze cryptocurrency (STRB), providing holders with a secure and innovative future.

 ---